 The bubble method

-You start with writing the topic or theme of your book in the middle of the page and then drawing a circle around it.
+You start by writing the topic or theme of your book in the middle of the page and then drawing a circle around it.

 From that circle, draw lines coming out of the circle that represents different parts of your book.
-For example, you can draw lines to represent different chapters or lines for different characters.
+For example, you can draw lines representing different chapters or lines for different characters.

 In the end, you’ll have a visual representation of the contents of your book.

-If you need additional help, we've also outlined some great books about writing for new authors!
+If you need additional help, we’ve also outlined some of the best books on writing for new authors!

 Related articles on book writing